 If your family lost you, would they struggle without your income?
 If you answered “yes,” consider an alternative outcome to this scenario.
 With the right term life insurance policy in place, if you were to pass away, instead of suffering financial hardship, your family could feel the security of remaining in a home that no longer has a mortgage.
 If you choose, you can apply for a policy that could cover any additional debt you may have, or future financial obligations, like college tuition for your children.
 You’ll likely sleep better knowing you’re not one of the 41 percent of adults without protection.

 What’s the right amount for your family?
 Well, it depends.
 There are a few ways experts calculate the number.
-One method — called financial needs analysis — considers everything you own.
-It estimates the total expenses in your absence, subtracts your assets, and covers the difference with insurance.
+One method is a financial needs analysis, which considers everything you own and owe.
+First, you estimate your family’s total expenses in your absence.
+Then you subtract your assets and cover the difference with your insurance policy.

-You may also want to pay off debt.
-If you’re like most people, your primary debt is your mortgage.
-Some people prefer a separate life insurance policy for this purpose.
-If you have $150,000 and 20 years left on your mortgage, you could buy a separate policy to match that amount and time frame.
-If you’re young and healthy, it may be more affordable than you expect.
+You may decide you are interested in protecting your mortgage separately from your other insurance needs.
+If that is the case, here is an example of how that can be done.
+For example, if you have a balance of $250,000 and 20 years left on your mortgage, you could buy a separate policy to match that amount and time frame.
+If you’re young and healthy, term life insurance may be more affordable than you expect.

 When you buy term life insurance, you hope your family never has to collect.
 But the unexpected may happen, and the lump sum benefit provided by your term life insurance policy can help in a very difficult time.
 Once you pass away, your beneficiaries - these are the people you’ve named to receive your death benefit - will need to file a claim.